 With the rise in popularity of mini split systems, especially in the United States, there are a lot of people who are seeking information on these ductless systems.
 And, one of the most sought after topics is the cost of these mini split systems.
 This is understandable.
 Who doesn’t want to know how much something that they have an interest in costs?

 So, how much do they cost?

-The national price range for a new mini split system, including installation, can range from $1,500 up to $15,000.
+The national price range for a new mini split system, including installation, can range from $1,500 up to $15,000 or more.
 Why the large price gap?
 Well, there are numerous factors at play when it comes to pricing a mini split system.
 These factors include the cost of the mini split system itself and the installation costs.

 Mini Split System Cost Factors